 Nicholas C. Dias

 My research is motivated by three interrelated questions: Are citizens good custodians of democracy?
-Why or why not?
-And how could democracy work better?
-My dissertation challenges the long-held belief that citizens’ policy opinions are often “unprincipled” — that is, inconsistent with their underlying values and interests.
-Instead, I argue that citizens’ opinions appear less principled than they are, due to flaws in how scholars have evaluated citizens’ opinions.
+What psychological and structural forces shape their success or failure in that role?
+And what interventions—informational or institutional—help democracy work better?
+My dissertation challenged the long-held belief that citizens’ policy opinions are often “unprincipled” — that is, inconsistent with their underlying values and interests.
+Instead, I argued that citizens’ opinions appear less principled than they are, due to flaws in how scholars have evaluated citizens’ opinions.
 In other work, I have studied polarization’s causes, consequences, and potential remedies.

 I love teaching, and I care a lot about my students.
 In Fall 2025, I will teach a seminar at Aarhus University on why millions of Americans voted for Donald Trump.
 I have led seminars on American politics and data science.
 Before pursuing my PhD, I taught journalists how to monitor social media for misinformation, check the authenticity of claims and images, and write effective corrections.
 If you are a former student of mine, please say hello!